abhijithappuuu-glitch/Anonymous_webpage/FIX_OTP_EMAILS_NOW.md

 ## ⚠️ Important Notes

 ### Gmail App Password
-The value `mgha cjmu jbpl ezrr` is a **Gmail App Password**, not the regular Gmail password.
+The value `arnz avmv arfm lrgi` is a **Gmail App Password**, not the regular Gmail password.
 This is already configured correctly, you just need to add it to Render.

 ### Email Delivery Time
 Once configured, OTP emails arrive within: